tillg/tillgartner.com.src/content/blog/2016-01-08_ping_analysis.md

     * The colors are a bit strange to me...
     * It feels upside down
     * Have labels on the y axis
-* May be look into log stash...
+* May be look into [log stash](https://www.elastic.co/products/logstash) as visualization...